ZbigniewKopertowski/assist-iot-documentation/docs/source/verticals/manageability/management_of_services_and_enablers.rst

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 957258.

-Composite services manager of the Manageability enablers
+Composite services manager enabler of the manageability enablers

 Copyright 2020-2023 Universitat Politècnica de València